-The small El Greco Museum, which has grown out of the old building which was actually El Greco's home, houses a small collection of his paintings, in particular his series of the apostles.
+The small El Greco Museum (Museo del Greco,) which has grown out of the old building which was actually El Greco's home, houses a small collection of his paintings, in particular his series of the apostles.
 Here you can get very close to his smaller works and marvel at his revolutionary techniques of brush stroke, color, perspective, and elongation of figures.
-When you have this as a base for your appreciation of El Greco, his much larger works in The Prado, the Toledo Cathedral, and The Burial of Count Orgaz in Toledo's Santo Tomé are rendered even more poignant.
+When you have this as a base for your appreciation of El Greco, his much larger works in The Prado, the Toledo Cathedral, and The Burial of the Count of Orgaz in Toledo's Iglesia de Santo Tomé are rendered even more poignant.

 Mosque of Cristo de la Luz

 Originally built as a mosque in the year 999, this small building shares evidence of its original purpose with a later conversion into a Christian church by King Alfonso VI after the reconquest of Toledo in 1085.
 It's a tiny structure, only about 8 x 8 meters, and so doesn't need much time to see it.
 I particularly like the crude two-dimensional Christ in heaven painted on the dome, as well as the Arabic script which remains on the pillar to the left.

 The Monastery of San Juan de los Reyes was originally commissioned by Fernando and Isabel to commemorate the birth of their son Prince John and the consolidation of their united kingdom.
 It was also intended to be their mausoleum.
 (They later decided to be buried in Granada after the conquest of that city in 1492.)

 It is relatively new, by Toledo standards, having been started in 1477 and completed in 1504.
 It was severely damaged during the Napoleonic wars of the early 1800s.
 Restoration was begun at the end of the 19th Century but only completed in the 1960s.